Phnom Penh Gay Travel

 Where to Eat in Phnom Penh

-For the best local food, head to P.P.
-Pub Street.
-This complex may look a little run down, but the food is incredible!
+Head to P.P.
+Pub Street for the best local food.
+This complex may look a little run down, especially on Google Maps, but the food is incredible!
 I ate at both of the main restaurants and had some insanely flavorful food.
 Plus, beer is only $1!

 Prices of food in Phnom Penh can range quite a bit.
 A dish of local street food can cost $2 USD while a meal at a restaurant along the Tonle Sap River can cost over $30.